Halse og Harkmark Municipality

 Halse og Harkmark is a former municipality in the old Vest-Agder county, Norway.
-The 105 km2 municipality existed from 1838 until its dissolution in 1964.
-The administrative centre of the municipality was the village of Halse, which at that time was a suburb of the town of Mandal.
-It was located in the southern part of the municipality of Mandal.
-The municipality of Halse og Harkmark encompassed the rural areas that surrounded the town of Mandal, including many islands such as Hille, Skjernøy, and Pysen (Norway's southernmost point).
-It is now located within Lindesnes Municipality in what is now Agder county.
+The 104.6 km2 municipality existed from 1838 until its dissolution in 1964.
+The area is now part of Lindesnes Municipality in Agder county.
+The administrative centre of the municipality was the village of Halse, which at that time was a suburb of the town of Mandal in Mandal Municipality.